themkat/aitales/_posts/2023-03-23-The_Macabre_Creature_of_the_Forest_A_Tale_of_Bravery_and_Friendship.md

 ---
 layout: post
-title:  "The Macabre Creature of the Forest: A Tale of Bravery and Friendship"
+title:  "The Macabre Creature of the Forest"
 author: lily
-categories: [ horror, folklore, adventure ]
+categories: [ folklore ]
 image: assets/images/2023-03-23-The_Macabre_Creature_of_the_Forest_A_Tale_of_Bravery_and_Friendship.png

 ---